Corkscrew Canyon – Death Valley National Park

 1.4 Old Road (1,498ft.).
 The wash turns sharply to the south along an old road with various historical junk scattered around.
 Note that while the road looks unused, and no signs prohibit you from walking on it, it is actually on private property.
 Follow the wash southwest into a narrower canyon.
 Note that the road and the wash meet as one about mile 1.6; stay right to continue in the wash.
 (36.377908°, -116.760759°)

 1.9 Path up to the road (1,644ft.).
 The wash more or less ends here in multiple small drainages heading up the hillside.
 Explore these if you wish (stay to the right (west) of the posts stuck into the hillside in various places to stay on public property).
 Climbing to the west (right) will take you into the upper reaches of 20 Mule Team Canyon.
-Climbing up to the road (left) will take you to a gate that says, “Private Property.”
-Retrace your steps to your vehicle or descend 20 Mule Team Canyon (note that there is one very sketchy dryfall that must be climbed down).
+Climbing up to the road (left) will take you to an old gate that says, “Private Property.”
+At one time, this area was privately owned, but a land trade resolved this issue.
+Continue up the road.
+A short distance later, a major wash will enter from the left (north); this is a fantastic, if mostly easy, slot canyon to explore.
+Further up the main canyon is the remains of an old ore hopper, slowly decaying buildings, and more (GPS coordinates and more information coming soon).
 (36.371575°, -116.764361°)

 History & More

 Corkscrew Canyon makes a reasonable loop option with 20 Mule Team Canyon.
-I’d guess the round-trip distance would be just over 5 miles.
+I’d guess the round-trip distance would be just over 5 miles without trekking up to the old mine area or following Corkscrew Slot.

 Corkscrew Canyon is a fairly easy hike.
 However, it’s also not that exciting.
 If you’re desperate for a stroll away from the crowds, it fits the description, but there are better canyons in Death Valley to explore.